top of page

 Causes of Gastrointestinal (GI) Diseases in Scottish Fold Cats

-GI problems can be triggered by:
+GI problems can be triggered by various factors, including:

 • Sudden food changes